ml4scisoc/ml4scisoc.github.io/about.md

 - basic programming skills
 - familiarity with concepts in probability, linear algebra, and calculus that appear in ML

 varying skill in these topics is ok, but a general understanding of the basic ideas is important.
-If you're intersted and not sure if you have the background, complete the form below
+If you're interested and not sure if you have the background, complete the form below
 <!-- we won't be working through a lot of derivations, but papers and discussions will rely on having an understanding of conditional probability, optimization,  -->